-13.1.6 Assess Additional Peer Responses (optional)
+13.2.6 Assess Additional Peer Responses (optional)

 If you have assessed the required number of peer responses and completed your self assessment, you can assess additional peer responses.
-To do this, click the Assess Peers heading.
+To do this, select the Assess Peers heading.
 If any responses remain to be assessed, a new response opens.

-13.2 Peer Assessment Scoring
+13.3 Peer Assessment Scoring

 Peer assessments are scored by criteria.
-An individual criterion's score is the median, not average, of the scores that each peer assessor gave that criterion.
-For example, if the Ideas criterion in a peer assessment receives a 10 from one student, a 7 from a second student, and an 8 from a third student, the Ideas criterion's score is 8.
+An individual criterion's score is the median, not the average, of the scores that each peer assessor gave that criterion.
+For example, if the Ideas criterion in a peer assessment receives 10 from one learner, 9 from a second learner, and 5 from a third learner, the score for that criterion is 9 (the median), not 8 (the average).